Sundhari-Hanish/python-activities/README.md

 ## Python_List_Tuple_Dictionary_and_Multidimensional_datastructure
 - List operations (indexing and slicing)
 - Handling index out of range error
-- Formatting list value
+- Formatting list valu
-- Reading user input and storing values in a list
+- Reading user input and storing values in a lis
 - Using `append()` with `while` loop
 - Iterating list elements using `for` loop
 - Tuple operations and iteration